-If the SEC adopts a new definition of qualified purchaser as it has proposed under Rule 146(c) of the Securities Act of 1933, there may ultimately be four preemptive or exemptive types of provision applicable to the new Act: (1) the SEC qualified purchaser provision; (2) Section 18(b)(3) which provides preemptive treatment for Rule 506 offerings under the Securities Act of 1933; (3) specified investors in Section 202(13); and (4) limited offerings in Section 202(14).
+If the SEC adopts a new definition of qualified purchaser, as it has proposed under Rule 146(c) of the Securities Act of 1933, there may ultimately be four preemptive or exemptive types of provision applicable to the new Act: (1) the SEC qualified purchaser provision; (2) Section 18(b)(4)(D) which provides preemptive treatment for Rule 506 offerings under the Securities Act of 1933; (3) specified investors in Section 202(13); and (4) limited offerings in Section 202(14).

-The options exemption in Section 201(6) was broadened; the "manual" exemption in Section 202(2) has been modernized for an electronic age; a broadened exemption has been provided for specified foreign securities in Section 202(3); a new exemption has been added for nonissuer transactions in securities subject to Securities Exchange Act reporting in Section 202(4); a new exemption has been added for nonissuer transactions rated at the time of a transaction by a nationally recognized statistical rating organization in one of the four highest rating categories in Section 202(5)(A); and new exemptions were added for specified foreign issuers whose securities are traded on designated securities exchanges in Section 202(9), control transactions in Section 202(18), specified out-of-state offers or sales in Section 202(20), specified sales transactions in Section 202(22), and specified exchange transactions in Section 202(23).
+The options exemption in Section 201(6) was broadened; the "manual" exemption in Section

+202(2) has been modernized for an electronic age; a broadened exemption has been provided for specified foreign securities in Section 202(3); a new exemption has been added for nonissuer transactions in securities subject to Securities Exchange Act reporting in Section 202(4); a new exemption has been added for nonissuer transactions rated at the time of a transaction by a nationally recognized statistical rating organization in one of the four highest rating categories in Section 202(5)(A); and new exemptions were added for specified exchange transactions in Section 202(9), control transactions in Section 202(18), specified out-of-state offers or sales in Section 202(20), specified sales transactions in Section 202(22), and specified foreign issuers whose securities are traded on designated securities markets in Section 202(23).

-The administrator must expressly authorize one of three exemptions of notes, bonds, debentures, or other evidences of indebtedness for nonprofit organizations under Section 201(7) and new conditions have been added to the unit secured transactions exemption in Section 202(11) to address two substantial areas of state regulatory concern.
+The administrator may expressly authorize one of three regulatory plans for the offering of notes, bonds, debentures, or other evidences of indebtedness for nonprofit organizations under Section 201(7).
+New conditions have been added to the unit secured transaction exemption in Section 202(11) to address two substantial areas of state regulatory concern.

-The emphasis on the securities registration exemptive area is on flexibility.
-Securities administrators are both given broad powers to exempt other securities, transactions, or offers in Section 203 and to deny, suspend, condition or limit specified exemptions in Section 204.
+The emphasis in the securities registration exemptive area is on flexibility.
+Securities administrators are given broad powers both to exempt other securities, transactions, or offers in Section 203 and to deny, suspend, condition or limit specified exemptions in Section 204.

 (4) Relatively modest changes were made to Article 3, which concerns registration of securities.
-A new notice filing provision was added in Section 302.
-A generic waiver provision was added in Section 307.
-New procedural provisions for stop orders were added in Section 306(d)-(f).
+A new notice filing provision was added in Section 302 for federal covered securities.
+A generic waiver and modification provision was added in Section 307.
+New procedural provisions for stop orders were added in Section 306(d) through (f).

 Merit regulation was among the most divisive issues that confronted the RUSA Drafting Committee.
-After the National Securities Market Improvement Act of 1996 preempted states from applying merit regulation provisions to federal covered securities, this became a less controversial issue.
-The approach in this Act retains two widely adopted merit regulation provisions in Section 306(a)(7)(A)-(B):
+After the National Securities Markets Improvement Act of 1996 preempted states from applying merit regulation provisions to federal covered securities, this became a less controversial issue.
+The approach in this Act retains two widely adopted merit regulation provisions in Section 306(a)(7)(A) and (B):

-- a. the offering will work or tend to work a fraud upon purchasers or would so operate; or - b. the offering has been or would be made with unreasonable amounts of underwriters' and sellers' discounts, commissions, or other compensation, or promoters profits or participations or unreasonable amounts or kinds of options.
+- a. the offering will work or tend to work a fraud upon purchasers or would so operate; or - b. the offering has been or would be made with unreasonable amounts of underwriters' and sellers' discounts, commissions, or other compensation, or promoters' profits or participations or unreasonable amounts or kinds of options.

 In addition, bracketed Section 306(a)(7)(C) includes the less widely adopted formulation, "the offering is being made on terms that are unfair, unjust, or inequitable."
-A new Section 306(b) provides: "To the extent practicable the administrator shall adopt, by rule or order, published standards that provide notice of conduct that violates [the merit regulation] Section 306(a)(7)."
+A new Section 306(b) provides: "To the extent practicable the administrator, by rule adopted or order issued under this [Act] shall publish standards that provide notice of conduct that violates subsection (a)(7)."
 NASAA Guidelines provide this type of published standard.
 This hortatory Section is intended to address one type of criticism of merit regulation.